nicolasbauw/rs-tzparse/README.md

 [![Current Crates.io Version](https://img.shields.io/crates/v/tzparse.svg)](https://crates.io/crates/tzparse)
 [![Downloads badge](https://img.shields.io/crates/d/tzparse.svg)](https://crates.io/crates/tzparse)

+**PLEASE NOTE** This library is no longer maintained and has been merged with the [libtzfile library](https://crates.io/crates/libtzfile).

-This library's functions are used to retrieve time changes and date/time characteristics for a given TZ.
+This library's functions are used to retrieve transition times and date/time characteristics for a given TZ.
-Based on IANA database, system timezone files and [low-level parsing library](https://crates.io/crates/libtzfile).
+Based on IANA database, system timezone files and [libtzfile library](https://crates.io/crates/libtzfile) that you should use instead.

 There are two functions: